d3rlpy: An Offline Deep Reinforcement Learning Library: Design of d3rlpy

+We highlight main components provided by \texttt{d3rlpy}.
+Figure~\ref{fig:design} depicts module components in \texttt{d3rlpy}.
+All of these components provide the standardized API.
+The full documentation including extensive tutorials of the library is available at \url{https://d3rlpy.readthedocs.io}.

-Figure~\ref{fig:design} depicts a module components in d3rlpy.
-The \texttt{Algorithm} has a hierarchical design that instantiates \texttt{AlgorithmImpl} inside itself.
-This hierarchy is to give high-level user-friendly APIs such as \texttt{fit} method to \texttt{Algorithm} and low-level APIs such as \texttt{update\_actor} and \texttt{update\_critic} to \texttt{AlgorithmImpl}.
+\textbf{Algorithm.} \texttt{Algorithm} components provide the offline and online training methods described in Section 3.1. \texttt{Algorithm} is implemented in a hierarchical design that internally instantiates \texttt{AlgorithmImpl}.
+This hierarchy is to provide high-level user-friendly API such as \texttt{fit} method for \texttt{Algorithm} and low-level API such as \texttt{update\_actor} and \texttt{update\_critic} for \texttt{AlgorithmImpl}.
 The main motivation of this hierarchical API system is to increase module resusability of the algoirthms when the new algorithm only requires high-level changes.
-For example, \textit{delayed policy update} of TD3, which updates policy parameters every two gradient steps, can be implemented by adjusting the frequency of \texttt{update\_actor} method calls in the high-level module without changing the low-level logics.
+For example, \textit{delayed policy update} of TD3, which updates policy parameters every two gradient steps, can be implemented by adjusting frequency of \texttt{update\_actor} method calls in the high-level module without changing the low-level logics.